Walnut vs. Peanut — Health Impact and Nutrition Comparison

 The main component of the carbohydrates found in walnuts, other than fiber, is sucrose.
 Walnuts contain a very small amount of fructose and glucose.

-Although walnuts are more diverse in vitamins, peanuts provide a larger percentage of daily values of several vitamins which are vitamins B1, B3, B9, and vitamin E.
+Although walnuts are more diverse in vitamins, peanuts provide a larger percentage of daily values of several vitamins, including vitamins B1 thiamine, B3 niacin, B9 folate, and vitamin E. Peanuts contain vitamin C, vitamin A, and vitamin K.

-Walnuts, on the other hand, are richer in vitamin B2 and vitamin B6.
-Peanuts have a complete lack of vitamin C, vitamin A, and vitamin K, which can be found in walnuts.
+Walnuts, on the other hand, are richer in vitamin B2, riboflavin, and vitamin B6.

 Both of these nuts are equal in vitamin B2.